A recent Brain Pickings article introduced me to the ideas of psychologist Angela Duckworth, who studies the psychology of achievement.

 In fact, all my life I’ve tended to think of the gym in the first way.
 I never liked exercise.
 I found it incredibly hard and even boring.
-When I exercised, I literally was gritting my teeth just to get though it.
+When I exercised, I literally was gritting my teeth just to get through it.
 But over time I’ve managed to alter my mindset to focus on the second way of thinking.
 I focus on that good feeling I get after running.

 Over the past months I’ve somehow become a runner without meaning to.
 I often run four or five miles, when my goal was simply to feel that good feeling I get when I run.
 I ENJOY running.
 It’s hard work, really hard work.
 But it feels good.

-Instead of saying to myself, “You have to write right now, so push though,” I might say, “Today, I’m giving you permission to enjoy writing.”
+Instead of saying to myself, “You have to write right now, so push through,” I might say, “Today, I’m giving you permission to enjoy writing.”
 Not only will I write more in the second way of thinking, I’ll produce better quality work.

 In fact, most activities have some innate pleasure or reward that I could focus on in order to enable my willpower.
 Even cleaning the house feels good.
-So do I really need to grit my teeth though cleaning the house?
+So do I really need to grit my teeth through cleaning the house?
 Not if I can frame it the right way.